Download marketplace items from Azure to Azure Stack

 Add-AzsPlatformimage ` -publisher "MicrosoftWindowsServer" ` -offer "WindowsServer" ` -sku "2016-Datacenter-Server-Core" ` -osType Windows ` -Version "2016.127.20171215" ` -OsUri "https://mystorageaccount.blob.local.azurestack.external/cont1/Microsoft.WindowsServer2016DatacenterServerCore-ARM.1.0.801.vhd"

-Review the templates description and download and then import additional requirements like VHDs that are required to work with the solution template.
+Review the templates description and download and then import additional requirements such as VHDs that are required to work with the solution template.

 About extensions: When you work with virtual machine image extensions, use the following parameters: